Back to DWU AI Articles

 B.5 Alternate EAS (AEAS) Program

 The Alternate Essential Air Service program offers a different approach by providing grants to municipalities and airport authorities rather than to carriers.
 This grants-based model allows communities to fund on-demand service or aircraft purchases (DOT AEAS guidelines), enabling design of air service solutions using smaller aircraft, on-demand service, or even aircraft purchase programs.
-This community-driven approach empowers local decision-making about air service needs and solutions.
+This applicant-designed approach allows communities to tailor solutions to their specific air service needs.

 B.6 Challenges

-The EAS program faces challenges, including a 33% cost increase between 2018 and 2023 per GAO-23-105838 that attract increasing congressional and public scrutiny.
-According to the Government Accountability Office, EAS costs increased 33% between 2018 and 2023 in constant 2023 dollars (GAO-23-105838), raising concerns about long-term program sustainability.
-Additional challenges include low ridership at some communities, taxpayer concerns as noted in congressional hearings (e.g., House T&I Committee, 2024) about program costs, and debate in congressional records (e.g., 118th Congress EAS hearings) about whether certain communities near major metropolitan hubs should continue receiving EAS support.
+The EAS program faces several challenges.
+According to the Government Accountability Office, EAS costs increased 33% between 2018 and 2023 in constant 2023 dollars (GAO-23-105838), raising congressional scrutiny.
+Additional challenges include taxpayer concerns as noted in congressional hearings (House T&I Committee, 2024) about program costs, and debate about whether certain communities near major metropolitan hubs should continue receiving EAS support.

 C. Small Community Air Service Development Program (SCASD)